ErpNetDocs/info/partners/partner-program-terms-and-conditions.md

 c.
 Immediately, in the event that your partnership with us is terminated.

-6.5.
+6.5.	**Liability**.
 If a Customer elects to replace you as a Solution Partner, you will not have any claim against VENDOR for damages or lost profits resulting from this.

-**7. AMENDMENT OF THE TERMS & REQUIREMENTS**
+7.	**AMENDMENT OF THE TERMS AND ‘REQUIREMENTS & BENEFITS’**

 7.1.
-These Terms and the Requirements might be amended from time to time by VENDOR.
+These Terms and the Requirements & Benefits document might be amended from time to time by VENDOR.
-In such case we will publish the updated Terms or Requirements on the webpages ... and will notify you of the change by email.
+In such case we will publish the updated Terms or Requirements & Benefits on the webpages: https://info.erp.net/partners/partner-program-terms-and-conditions.html and https://info.erp.net/partners/partner-program-requirements-and-benefits.html and will notify you of the change by email.

 7.2.
-If you do not agree to be bound by the new Terms or the new Requirements and you wish to terminate your partnership with VENDOR, you must inform VENDOR of this in written form within 10 days after we send you notice of the change.
+If you do not agree to be bound by the new Terms or the new Requirements & Benefits and you wish to terminate your partnership with VENDOR, you must inform VENDOR of this in written form within 10 days after we send you notice of the change.
-If no written notification for this is received from you, you are deemed to have agreed with the new Terms or Requirements and you will be bound by them.
+If no written notification for this is received from you, you are deemed to have agreed with the new Terms or Requirements & Benefits and you will be bound by them.

-**8. TERM & TERMINATION OF THE PARTHERSHIP AGREEMENT**
+8.	**TERM & TERMINATION OF THE PARTHERSHIP AGREEMENT**

-8.1.
+8.1.	**Term**.
 The Partnership Agreement is concluded for a term of 1 /one/ year.
 Upon expiry of the term, the Partnership Agreement does not automatically renew.

+8.2.	**Termination**.
-8.2.
-The Partnership Agreement shall terminate:

-a.	by mutual agreement of the parties expressed in writing.

-b.	by either party with 1-month notice.

-c.
-In case of liquidation or insolvency of either Party.

-d.	and upon the occurrence of the other termination scenarios, described in these Terms.
+The Partnership Agreement shall terminate (i) by mutual agreement of the parties expressed in writing; (ii) by either party with 1-month notice; (iii) in case of liquidation or insolvency of either Party; (iv) upon the occurrence of the other termination scenarios, described in these Terms.

-8.3.
-In case of violation of the obligations in this Agreement, the non-defaulting party has the right to unilaterally terminate the Agreement with 1 months’ notice to the defaulting party.

-8.4.
 VENDOR also has the right to terminate the Partnership Agreement upon 30 days’ notice to you, if:

 a.	you breach your confidentiality obligations under these Terms or infringe or misappropriate our intellectual property rights;